blabla1337/skf-flask/skf/markdown/knowledge_base/76-knowledge_base--Possible_attackers_of_the_application_must_be_documented.--.md

-Possible attackers of the application must be documented
+Possible attackers of the application must be documented.
 -------

 **Description:**